kwraight/basicTweet/README.md

 # basicTweet
-simple script to post to twitter
+simple script to post a tweet to twitter

+Use as template script for sending data to twitter.

+Required python libraries:
+* datetime
+* tweepy